foxglove/mcap/cpp/README.md

 ### CMake

-For how to use MCAP with CMake see the [cmake](website/docs/guides/cpp/cmake.md) page.
+For using MCAP with CMake, the third-party [olympus-robotics/mcap_builder](https://github.com/olympus-robotics/mcap_builder) repository provides a helpful wrapper.

 ### Alternatives